ibm-cloud-docs/assistant/services-information.md

 {{site.data.keyword.cloud_notm}} has a network of global data centers that provide performance benefits to its cloud services.
 See [{{site.data.keyword.cloud_notm}} global data centers ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/data-centers/){: new_window} for more details.

 {{site.data.keyword.cloud_notm}} changed from managing user access with Cloud Foundry to using token-based Identity and Access Management (IAM) authentication.
 IAM was rolled out in different locations at different times.
+You can migrate a service instance to move it from its current Cloud Foundry org and space to a resource group.
+See [Migrating](migrating.html) for more details.

 You can create {{site.data.keyword.conversationshort}} service instances that are hosted in the following data center locations: